It’s Not Supposed to Happen this Way …

 One minute at a time.
 One hour at a time.
 One day at a time.
 The sun will keep rising and so will we.

-I learned to find joy with the help of my faith in God, family and friends and many, many strangers praying for us.
+I learned to find joy with the help of my faith in God, family, friends, and many, many strangers praying for us.

 Even now, almost 6 years after our tragedy, I appreciate new people in my life acknowledging the tragedy and the loss with a simple, “I am so sorry”.